Advocacy and Political Leadership

 Applications accepted on a rolling basis.
 New cohorts are admitted each semester.

 Loans may be available through the UMD Office of Financial Aid & Registrar.
-Some tuition reimbursement program funding is available for Labor concentration students and periodically MAPL offers some program scholarships.
 Outside scholarships may apply.

 Areas of Specialization